-Research and development expenses for the six months ended June 30, 2021 were \$2.6 million, compared to \$2.7 million for the six months ended June 30, 2020.
-The increase of \$19.9 million was primarily due to increased spending in (i) advancing our lead product candidate OP-1250 clinical study and the associated contract manufacturing costs, (ii) other nonclinical research and discovery program costs, and (iii) personnel-related costs due to increased headcount and an increase in the non-cash stock-based compensation of \$3.9 million recognized during the six months ended June 30, 2021.
+Research and development expenses for the six months ended June 30, 2022 were \$43.1 million, compared to \$22.6 million for the six months ended June 30, 2022.
+The increase of \$20.5 million was primarily due to increased spending in (i) advancing the clinical study for our lead product candidate OP-1250 and the associated contract manufacturing costs, (ii) other nonclinical research and discovery program costs, including the \$8.0 million upfront payment in connection with the Aurigene Agreement, and (iii) personnel-related costs due to increased headcount, including non-cash stock-based compensation expenses increase of \$2.3 million.